Theoretical Foundations of Conformal Prediction: Conditioning on the test point features

-almost surely.
-We defer a proof of this claim to Section~\ref{sec:test-conditional-binning}, where we will see that this is a special case of a more general result.

-We note that, if the $K$ many score distributions (i.e., for each $k$, the distribution of $s(X,Y)$ for $(X,Y)\sim P$, conditional on $X=x_k$) are fairly similar, then the group-wise quantiles $\hat{q}_k$ will be fairly similar as well; in this setting, the original split conformal method may already be nearly achieving test-conditional coverage, without this modification.
-On the other hand, if these $K$ distributions are widely different, then as discussed above, marginal coverage can be expressed as a weighted average of the $K$ many test-conditional coverage levels; these $K$ values can be quite different, with many falling far below the target level $1-\alpha$.
-The modified method defined here fixes this issue by performing calibration within each group separately.
+We note that, if the distribution of $s(X,Y)$ conditional on $X=x_k$ is fairly similar for each $k\in[K]$, then the group-wise quantiles $\hat{q}_k$ will be fairly similar as well; in this setting, the original split conformal method may already be nearly achieving test-conditional coverage.
+On the other hand, if these $K$ distributions are substantially different, then the $\hat{q}_k$'s may be quite different; a single conformal quantile $\hat{q}$ that guarantees marginal coverage might lead to uneven coverage across the $K$ groups.